 Why did you name your blog ‘Chronically Vintage’?
 This name came about as my way of combating – if only to my own mind – the fact that I’m chronically ill, which means that my health is constantly, ceaselessly at the center of my daily life.
 However, my health is certainly not all that I am, and so the name Chronically Vintage pays homage to the fact that, 24/7, I’m also a person who loves and celebrates all things vintage.

 What are some of your favourite topics to blog about?
 Generally speaking, just about any topic that ties into mid-twentieth century history is fair game, and over the years I've enjoyed writing about hundreds of different subjects here.
-Some of my most favourite topics are history centered articles, my thoughts about vintage real world photographs, vintage fashion, and yesteryear recipes.
+Some of my most favourite topics are history centered articles, my thoughts about vintage real world photographs, vintage fashion (as well as my own daily vintage outfits), and yesteryear recipes.

 Do you find it challenging to maintain a frequently updated blog while battling multiple chronic illnesses?
 Yes, sometimes.
 I’d be lying if I said otherwise, but by the same token, since day one Chronically Vintage has a source of much needed joy and catharsis in my life, and something which very often helps to take my mind off of my health.
 I’m so grateful for the days when I’m well enough to write and do research for my posts here, and have always felt to blessed to have understanding, wonderful readers who know that occasionally I may be MIA for a little while due to my medical problems.